Zelgunn/Super-Galaxy-Contest/README.md

 ## Networking
 The biggest challenge for me in this project was the networking.
 I just discovered UNet (with the [SuperDwarves Tavern Championship](https://github.com/Zelgunn/SuperDwarves-Tavern-Championship) project).
 There were three difficulties:
-	1) Which computer has authority on the ball (computers with authority decides how the ball behaves with physics)
+1) Which computer has authority on the ball (computers with authority decides how the ball behaves with physics):
 	* This problem was solved by giving authority to the last team that hit the ball
 	* We used one computer for two players, reducing the amount of networking required
-	2) Make a lobby that setups itself automatically and quickly (this game was made for an exhibition).
+2) Make a lobby that setups itself automatically and quickly (this game was made for an exhibition):
 	* Setup files were given to each computers, giving them all the informations they needed to connect
 	* We used a separate router, with ethernet, to ensure reliability at the exhibition
 	* We used broadcasting, to allow clients to discover the server automatically
-	3) Synchronizing player states
+3) Synchronizing player states:
 	* We used components built-in Unity but we still had jitters sometimes, mostly on the server.
 	* This includes animations, positions, state (tackling, running, traped, ...)